 Road safety education

-The Road Safety Officers provide resources and information on road safety for residents throughout Inverclyde Council.
+The Road Safety Officer provides resources and information on road safety for residents throughout Inverclyde Council.

 A great deal of work is delivered through our primary schools.
 A full range of activities and resources are available for schools to help children develop their road safety awareness.
 Practical training in the form of pedestrian training and cyclist training takes place giving children the chance to encounter real road situations in a controlled environment.
 If these skills are practised over a lifetime then this should enable them to become safe independent road users.

 All schools have access to the comprehensive road safety resource Streetsense 2 and www.streetsense2.com.
 These are linked to the Curriculum for Excellence and are designed to provide a full programme of road safety for Early, First and Second level stages.
-The Road Safety Officers also manage the Bikeability training scheme for young cyclists in Primaries 5 and 6.
+The Road Safety Officer also manages the Bikeability training scheme for young cyclists in Primaries 5 and 6.

 Our schools also participate in the JRSO ( Junior Road Safety Officers) Scheme which allows senior pupils to get more actively involved in promoting road safety in their area.